 Henley Beach is a little more cosmopolitan with cafes, restaurants, and bars surrounding Henley Square on the foreshore.
 With waves of wooden seating or plenty of grass you can stretch out and enjoy the sun even if you are not too keen on getting sand between your toes.
 Henley is a great beach with gentle waves lapping at the shore, it’s lovely for a swim or long walk.

 Read More : The ultimate guide to Adelaide’s Beaches

 If you enjoy getting wet Port Noarlunga Reef is a fantastic location for snorkeling or diving.
 Located at the end of the Jetty you can walk down the steps, into the water and onto the protected inner reef.
 The reef is home to plenty of fish and a few little Port Jackson Sharks.

 Just down the road another option is to snorkel at Port Willunga Beach.
 Here you will find the remains of the Star of Greece wreck about 150m from shore.
 When we were last here a dolphin cruised by us as we snorkelled.
 Along the beach you will also be able to explore the old fisherman caves, and the ruins of the old jetty.
 For a coffee, snack or meal the Star of Greece Café sits atop of the cliffs and looks over the beach.

 Beach entry is free

 Mountain Bike Ride Kuipto Forest

 If you head up to the Adelaide Hills pack your bike for a ride through Kuitpo Forest.
-With a range of off road tracks available from 1km – 10km its great for beginners or more experienced riders.
-If you are riding in early in the morning you will often see plenty of kangaroos returning to the forest after grazing.
+With a range of off road tracks available from 1km – 10km, its great for beginners or more experienced riders.
+If you are riding early in the morning you will often see plenty of kangaroos returning to the forest after grazing.